ngyupeng/tp/docs/DeveloperGuide.md

    - The data should be stored locally and should be in a human editable text file.
 2. Performance Requirements:
    - The system should not take more than 2 seconds to respond to a user command.
-   - Similarly the system should not take more than 2 seconds to initialise and load up.
+   - Similarly, the system should not take more than 2 seconds to initialise and load up.
-   - It should also be stable and not crash.
+   - It should be stable and not crash often under regular operating environments.
    - Should be able to hold up to 300 contacts without a noticeable sluggishness in performance for typical usage.
 3. Environment Requirement:
    - The software should work on the Windows, Linux, and OS-X platforms.